ajkrenek/Automated-email/README.md

 - tumblr_search_query -> A list of search queries that will be used to find posts.
 - subreddit_list -> A list of subreddits that will be used to pull images from.
 - port -> The port address of your email service (For Gmail the port is 465).

+### ann_date function
+The ann_date function calculates the years and months since the user joined the email list/anniversary date to display in the email on their anniversary date.